makeabilitylab/physcomp/cpx/cpx-notes.md

 - We can use the MakeCode direct color to select specific colors
 - Or loop through our own colors
 - Talk about Neopixel strips: https://youtu.be/Bo0cM2qmuAE?t=238 at very end
+- Maybe talk about photon and pen down, etc. (see https://youtu.be/NIKu0-Tgh2M?t=1338)

 OTHER THINGS
 - What about haptics?